java8/Java8InAction/README.md

-LambdasInAction
+Java8InAction
 ===============

-This repository contains all the source code for the examples and quizzes in the Java 8: Lambdas In Action book.
+This repository contains all the source code for the examples and quizzes in the book Java 8 in Action: Lambdas, Streams and functional-style programming.

 You can purchase the early access here: [http://manning.com/urma/](http://manning.com/urma/)

 We are very keen to hear your feedback and improve the book based on your comments!

-The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/LambdasInAction/tree/master/src/main/java/lambdasinaction)
+The source code for all examples can be found in the directory [src/main/java/lambdasinaction](https://github.com/java8/Java8InAction/tree/master/src/main/java/lambdasinaction)

 * Chapter 1: Introduction
 * Chapter 2: Passing Code/Behaviour Parameterisation